CLAW

 when credit-recovery options are also available.
 Students may elect to attend similar

 programming in the summer.
-Activities include post-secondary preparations and college tours.
+Activities include post-secondary prep

 Minneapolis students may also join the Native Youth Council, which MIGIZI runs in partnership